genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/02_quick-start/08_run-the-application-docker.md

 That’s it.
 You have quickly built a very simple application using some fundamental Genesis components.
 You can see a grid of trades.
 Try adding a new one.
 The login details are:

-- login name: admin
+- login name: JaneDee
-- password: genesis
+- password: beONneON*74

 When you have logged in, the screen is empty, but note the **ADD** button at the top right.
 You can click on this to add some dummy trade details.